 A fundamental thing that underlies the work of the UNODC is the ongoing promotion of international cooperation between states and parties to cooperate to fight human trafficking crimes.
 Carlos underlined that international cooperation is of interest for countries beyond the protection of human rights to trafficked people, so they should have legal tools to facilitate communication and joint measures.
 This requires networks among public prosecutors, lawyers, and judges across the region.
 Carlos continued his presentation by explaining the role of the Palermo protocol.
 It was published in 2000 with the goal to establish an understanding of human trafficking as a transnational organized crime punishable by those parties having signed the protocol.
 Additionally, it was supposed to overcome the tie between human and women trafficking and promote cooperation between member states.
-At the time of the writing of the protocol, the groups and discussion.
+At the time of the writing of the protocol, the concepts were left unfinalized in order to continue being developed through working groups and discussion.
 This process is still taking place today.